GoogleCloudPlatform/cloud-foundation-fabric/factories/firewall-hierarchical-policies/README.md

 ### Configuration Structure

-The naming convention for the `config_folder` folder requires
+The naming convention for the `config_folder` variable requires

 - the first directory layer to be named after the organization ID we're creating the policies for
 - each file to be either named either `$folder_id-$description.yaml` (e.g. `1234567890-sharedinfra.yaml`) for policies applying to regular folders or `org.yaml` for the root folder.